Warranty & Service··12 min read

 The Role of Product-Level Digital Identity

 The key enabler is serialised digital identity — a unique identifier tied to each individual product unit, not just the model.
-Generic QR codes that link to a model page are better than nothing, but they don't close the experience gap.
+Generic QR codes that link to a model page are better than nothing, but they do not close the experience gap.
 A code that resolves to this specific unit, with its own registration history, service record, and compatible parts list, creates an entirely different interaction.

 The Loyalty Loop: Parts as a Re-Engagement Mechanism